mosip/documentation/docs/mosip-documentation-style-guide.md

     1. Item 3b
     1. Item 3c

-For more information on Markdown, refer [Markdownguide](https://www.markdownguide.org/basic-syntax/).
+For more information on Markdown, see [Markdownguide](https://www.markdownguide.org/basic-syntax/).

 ### Code
 There are two ways to format code in Markdown.
 You can either use inline code, by putting backticks (`) around parts of a line, or you can use a code block putting backticks (`) around parts of a line.